Last updated on .

 Parque Julio Flórez

 Parque Julio Flórez is a few blocks from Plaza de Bolívar.
-It’s a smaller plaza with a few shrubs and a bust of Julio Flórez, a Colombian poet from the city, in the center.
+It’s a smaller square with a few shrubs.
+In the center is a bust of Julio Flórez (1867-1923), a poet born in the city.

 Parque Julio Flórez